LukeTempleman/friend-keeper/README.md

 1) Clone this repository

-2)Navigate inside your terminal to the projects main directory
+2) Navigate inside your terminal to the projects main directory

 3) run: 'npm install'